sasham43/touchdesigner/README.md

 ### video output

 At the moment, I'm only outputting two video clips to make it simpler to test with.
 I'm using a Layout TOP to place the clips side-by-side, but depending on the size / positioning of the clips another TOP might be preferable.
 This currently ignores the fact that we will be using separate video device outputs.

+## 2. screens

+This is a basic demonstration of how to select different video outputs for different video files in TouchDesigner.
+This project consists of two moviefilein TOPs, each of which is connected to a window component.
+You can set which monitor each window opens, and whether each window opens as a Perform window (i.e. main window) or a separate window.
+When you enter Perform mode, one window will open on each monitor.
+As above, the file paths for the video files are specific to my machine, so you'll have to edit the TOPs to point to the correct file on your computer.

+The way this project is set up to work is if you press and hold the 1 key, it will enter perform mode, and set each window to the proper monitor.
+The logic for this is happening in the CHOP Execute DAT.
+When it detects a signal (i.e. the 1 key is pressed down), it sets the Monitor property of each window component, sets window1 to be the Perform window, and then opens both windows.
+When you release the 1 key, it closes both windows.